A Little Bit of This, A Little Bit of That

 The West Harvard Gulch Trail runs Federal to the Platte River on a mostly concrete trail.
 It’s a nice place to find some shade and trees in the community, and to meander east-west through the neighborhood.

 La Lomita Park

 What used to be the unnamed park at Asbury and Tejon recently became La Lomita Park.
 Here on the old Goat Hill, the Abeyta family raised their children and opened a grocery named Evans Height Grocery.
 It eventually closed but reopened as the La Lomita Cafe, which served traditional New Mexican food.
 People stood in long lines for Grandma’s food.
-Eventually when the city wanted to put a park here, they Abeyta family offered up the name La Lomita, and it took hold.
+Eventually, when the city wanted to put a park here, the Abeyta family offered up the name La Lomita, and it took hold.